federatedmedia/cronviz/README.md

 With a bit of cron-style math, you can define custom rollups targeting whatever interval you like.

 Let's say you've got an event that occurs every 21 minutes and you'd like to roll it up.
 Cron defines "*/21" as occurrences on the following minutes of each hour: :0, :21, :42.
 This results in three executions per hour, for as many hours are between your earliest_time and latest_time.
+So 72 occurrences.

-However, if your earliest_time starts at :01 instead of :00, that hour's first execution on :00 won't happen.
+Crontab math caveat: if your earliest_time starts at, say, :01 instead of :00, that hour's first execution on :00 won't happen.
 Thus, given the following...

 ````
 earliest_time = "2011-12-08 00:01"
 latest_time   = "2011-12-09 00:00"
 ````

-then a job defined as "*/21 * * * *" will occur 71 times.
-You'd define a new hash in EVENT_DATA with your desired rollup interval as an integer, as follows...
+then a job defined as ````"*/21 * * * *"```` will occur 71 times.
+You'd define a new hash in ````EVENT_DATA```` with your desired rollup interval as an integer, as follows...

 ````
 71 => {